llpeterson/e2e/rpc.md

 # {{ page.title }}

-As discussed in Chapter 1, one common pattern of communication used by application programs is the request/reply paradigm, also called *message transaction*: A client sends a request message to a server, and the server responds with a reply message, with the client blocking (suspending execution) to wait for the reply.
-[Figure 1](#rpc-timeline) illustrates the basic interaction between the client and server in such a message transaction.
+A common pattern of communication used by application programs structured according to the *client/server* paradigm is the request/reply message transaction: A client sends a request message to a server, and the server responds with a reply message, with the client blocking (suspending execution) to wait for the reply.
+[Figure 1](#rpc-timeline) illustrates the basic interaction between the client and server in such an exchange.

 <figure class="line">
 	<a id="rpc-timeline"></a>